Police Clamps Down War Veterans Protest

 Among those detained at the municipal command station of the National Police were the following war veterans: Adriano Pedro, Agostinho Pedro, Daniel Faria, Daniel Sabambi, Domingos Manuel, Domingos Vitorino, Inácio Caule, João António, João Figueiredo, José António Cuia, Lote Correia, Luís Guerra and Rafael Capingala.

-After the rally had been broken up, police and security officers went looking for war veterans in the surrounding area and in some residential neighbourhoods.
+After the rally had been broken up, police and security officers went looking for war veterans in the surrounding area and in some residential neighborhoods.